AdobeDocs/commerce-learn.en/help/api-mesh/graphql-multiple-source.md

 ---
 title: Create a multiple source GraphQL to be used in API Mesh
 description: Discover how to use multiple sources for API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
 Learn about some common errors and how to resolve them.
 landing-page-description: Discover how to use API Mesh on Adobe Commerce and [!DNL Adobe App Builder].
-Learn about creating a request that has multiple sources and how to resolve some common errors.
+Learn about creating a mesh that has multiple sources and how to resolve some common errors.
 kt: 11804
 doc-type: tutorial
 audience: all
 last-substantial-update: 2023-2-8

 ---
-# Create multiple source GraphQL API mesh
+# Create a mesh with multiple sources

-The video helps a developer understand how to create a GraphQL reverse proxy with multiple sources.
-This video shows how to stitch different sources, identifying errors and saving changes to git.
-For basic code samples that was used in the video, visit [Create a mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/#create-a-mesh-1).
+This video helps developers understand how to create a mesh with multiple sources in API Mesh for Adobe Developer App Builder.
+This video shows how to create a mesh with multiple sources and identify errors.
+For more details and code samples, visit [Create a mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/#create-a-mesh-1).

 ## Who is this video for?

 * Anyone who is new to API mesh
-* Developers interested using multiple graphql sources
+* Developers interested in combining multiple API and GraphQL sources
-* Anyone who needs to know how to filter the network tab and filter by graphql

 ## Video content

-* How Complex Custom Attributes API schema from a second source can override the default source schema
+* How to use [transforms](https://developer.adobe.com/graphql-mesh-gateway/gateway/transforms/) to modify the default source schema
-* Modifying the api mesh configuration to account for the second overriding schema
-* How to troubleshoots errors that might occur in the process like naming conflict, schema availability and other SDL syntax
+* How to troubleshoot errors, such as name conflicts, schema availability, and other schema syntax issues
-* Example of common errors after attempts to stitch schemas
-* Rebuilding the api mesh after edits
-* Saving changes to git after modifying API Mesh config
+* Updating your mesh with a modified configuration

 >[!VIDEO](https://video.tv.adobe.com/v/3414125)

 ## Create the json configuration file

-For Adobe App Builder to know about all your sources, you define them in a JSON configuration.
-Each source is an element in an array and you can have one or more.
-Here is an example of a multiple source request that are meshed together to form a single response.
+API Mesh uses a JSON configuration file to define your source handlers.
+The JSON file contains a `sources` array that contains the sources for your mesh.
+Here is an example of a mesh with multiple sources.

 ```json
 {